puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/configure-pod-container/security-context.md

 to `RuntimeDefault`, then the Pod will not be admitted if AppArmor is not enabled on the Node.
 However if `containers[*].securityContext.appArmorProfile.type` is not specified, then the default (which is also `RuntimeDefault`) will only be applied if the node has AppArmor enabled.
-If the node has AppArmor disabled the Pod will be admitted but the Container will not be restricted by the `RuntimeDefault` profile.
+If the node has AppArmor not enabled the Pod will be admitted but the Container will not be restricted by the `RuntimeDefault` profile.